cadiloglu/Shape-Printer/README.md

 # Shape-Printer
-A basic C applicaiton that prints shapes using asterisks(square, rectangle, triangle and x-axis reflected triangle) in desired size depending on the user input.
+The application supports the following operations;
+1. Printing a square by using asterisks, depending on row number
+2. Printing a rectangle by using asterisks, depending on row and column number
+3. Printing a triangle by using asterisks, depending on row number
+4. Printing a x-axis reflected triangle by using asterisks, depending on row number

+Also, the application waits input from user until user enters 'E' character.
+More details are at "Homework Document.pdf"'s 1st part.